Exam results and Clearing

 - phone an exam results helpline (see 'Exam results support' for contact details).
 If you call the exam results helpline, make sure you have a laptop or tablet, or a pen and paper available to research and make notes.

-- talk to your parents or guardians.
+- talk to your parents or carers.

 - contact the university of your firm and insurance choice to see if they will accept your grades.